clugen/pyclugen/README.md

 # PyCluGen

-A Python implementation of the CluGen algorithm.
+**pyclugen** is a Python implementation of the *clugen* algorithm for generating multidimensional clusters.
+Each cluster is supported by a line segment, the position, orientation and length of which guide where the respective points are placed.

 ## How to use